bergesinstitute/graf-method/book-3-unit-8.md

 ## 3. Explicar en inglés qué es un objeto directo, dando ejemplos

+💂 Explain in English what a direct object is, giving examples.

 ## 4. Traducir los ejemplos del ejercicio anterior al español

+💂 Translate the examples from the previous exercise into Spanish.

 ## 5. Traducir